ashryan/ashryan/README.md

 Nice to meet you!
 I'm Ash, a UK based Software Engineer.

-📘 I've recently graduated from a code bootcamp where I've learnt:
+📘 I'm a Software Development Coach at nology.io where I teach:
 <ul>
   <li>HTML & CSS</li>
   <li>JavaScript</li>